Charles Lotton Art Glass Value: Signature, Form, Color, Surface and Condition

 Charles Lotton art glass value reference with signature, form, color, surface, size, edition details, provenance notes, photos, and condition

-Direct Auction Galleries, Lot 9 (Jan 18, 2025) – 8-inch 1973 bulbous vase with pinwheel flowers sold for market-dependent values illustrating demand for early signatures.
+Direct Auction Galleries, Lot 9 (Jan 18, 2025) – 8-inch 1973 bulbous vase with pinwheel flowers sold for a value that must be established from current, topic-matched sales illustrating demand for early signatures.

 Checklist before you sell or appraise